A recipe for success with Yakult

 effective solutions, the tour of the Yakult factory is the first phase in apprehending how

-processes observed in the factory can be applied into other human centered problems that need to be solved for the future.
+processes observed in the factory can be applied to other human-centred problems that need to be solved for the future.